Maddy1717/Pythonproj_maddy17/README.md

+#Documentation
-#An instruction manual on how to create your own pip installable package and on how to upload into PyPI
+An instruction manual on how to create your own pip installable package and on how to upload into PyPI

 ##Authors
 - Maathavan Manimaran